titantf/1-vs-All-Respawn/README.md

 ### Requirements
 ---
-- MoreColors - For setting the chat tag
+- MoreColors (only required for recompile) - For setting the chat tag

 ### ConVars
 ---